jyolals/Numbers-from-photo/README.md

   2. Reduce the noise in the Region of Interest (ROI) and create a binary image of the ROI

-  3. Identify the proper broder to extraxt the numbers individually
+  3. Identify the proper broder to extract the numbers individually

   4. Identify the number using Neural Network (used minist hand written database for training)